 People who want to pretend to be busy and fake work know how to do it well.
 They type loudly.
 They attend all the meetings and always find something important to say.
 They show up in the vicinity of their supervisor often enough to be noticed.
 They don’t leave work before their boss.

-Companies treat their employees as thieves should be ashamed of themselves!
+Companies who treat their employees as thieves should be ashamed of themselves!

-The other day people asked on social media about the ways they heard are being used to control remote workers, like:
+The other day people asked on social media about some of the methods companies are using to control remote workers, like:

 Frankly, just compiling this list from several articles and social media messages made me sick to my stomach.

 Seriously?
-Companies hire professionals (and adults) to do the work and instead of treating them as such they assume these are just a bunch of thieves and liars?
+Companies hire professionals (and adults!) to work, and instead of treating them as such they assume their employees are just a bunch of thieves and liars?

 To be visible remotely, people need to show their work!

-As I wrote above, in the office there are ways to be seen as busy, but in a remote workplace the only way to show yourself is to do it through work.
+In the office, there are many ways to feign productivity, but in a remote workplace the only way to show yourself is through your work.

-That’s why I do everything in my power to protect their focus time (Chapter 4), to instill a habit of writing things down (Chapter 5) and to simply communicate through tasks (Chapter 6).
+That’s why I do everything in my power to protect my employees’ focus time (Chapter 4), to instill a habit of writing things down (Chapter 5) and to simply communicate through tasks (Chapter 6).
 When tasks are done, we see progress.
-When projects get completed, we know people are working.
+When projects are completed, we know people are working.